Axelrod-Python/Axelrod/citations.md

 * O'Neil, Daniel A., and Mikel D. Petty.
 "Synthesizing Social Networks with Iterated Prisoners' Dilemma."
 [Proceedings of the International Conference on Modeling, Simulation and Visualization Methods (MSV).](https://csce.ucmss.com/cr/books/2019/LFS/CSREA2019/MSV2345.pdf) The Steering Committee of The World Congress in Computer Science, Computer Engineering and Applied Computing (WorldComp), 2019.
 * Collins, David.
 "A Genetic Algorithm Approach to the Iterated Prisoner’s Dilemma."
 [Undergraduate Research in Natural and Clinical Science and Technology Journal](https://urncst.com/index.php/urncst/article/view/155) (2019): 1-9.
 * Wang, Shiheng, and Fangzhen Lin.
 "Invincible Strategies of Iterated Prisoner's Dilemma."
 Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems.
 International Foundation for Autonomous Agents and Multiagent Systems, 2019.
 [ArXiv](https://arxiv.org/abs/1712.06488)
-* Knight, Vincent A., et al. "Recognising and evaluating the effectiveness of extortion in the Iterated Prisoner's Dilemma." arXiv preprint arXiv:1904.00973 (2019).
-[ArXiv](https://arxiv.org/abs/1904.00973)

 ### 2018
 * Garcia, Julian, and Matthijs van Veelen.
 "No strategy can win in the repeated prisoner’s dilemma: Linking game theory and computer simulations."
 Frontiers in Robotics and AI 5.102 (2018) [pdf](https://static1.squarespace.com/static/56d27a10b6aa606b54a190bf/t/5b864ef11ae6cf2ee0c6c207/1535528708649/20.pdf)